Aori Qileng

-Aori Qileng (傲日其楞; born June 25, 1993), sometimes written as Aoriqileng is a Chinese mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship.
+Aori Qileng (傲日其楞; born June 25, 1993), sometimes written as Aoriqileng is a Chinese mixed martial artist who competed in the Bantamweight division of the Ultimate Fighting Championship.

 Background

 Growing up in Xilingol League, Inner Mongolia, his family were herders and lived a nomadic lifestyle.
 In Mongolian, Aori qileng means "universe".
 As a child, Aori relied on the excellent physical fitness to embark on the road of sports.
 After training with the coach for a period of time, he was sent to Xi'an Sports Institute to practice Sanda with the famous coach Zhao Xuejun.
 Under the influence of his senior brother, Ao Riqi Leng began to switch to free-fighting mixed martial arts.

 He would win various championships in Sanda, winning the championship 2012 Inner Mongolia National Games at 52 kg, the championship of 2013 Inner Mongolia Sanshou Tournament at 56 kg, the championship of 2014 Fight King Tournament at 60 kg, the championship of 2015 Fight King Tournament at 63 kg in Inner Mongolia Tongliao, and finally in December 2016, he won the gold belt in Sino-French King of Fighters Match 61 kg four-way tournament, winning two consecutive matches to take the gold belt.